CoolHandSquid/TireFire/README.md

   - [Contact](#contact)
 ## About
 *	TireFire is a scalable and straightforward platform to place your operational workflow for external enumeration.
+*	Based on the terminal emulator Tilix to give a GUI feel with the convenience of CLI.
+*	The database for TireFire (Main.csv) is easily altered to support your methodologies as they are substituted and appended.
 *	Great for HTB and OSCP like machines.
-*	The database for TireFire (Main.csv) is easily altered to support your methodologies as they are substituted and appended.
 *	TireFire is a product of 19% security solutions.
 ## Demo
 ![Tire Fire](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/TireFireFinal1.gif)